cambboyle/the-recipe-vault/README.md

 #### Cloning the Repo

-To clone The Recipe Vault, follwo the steps below:
+To clone The Recipe Vault, follow the steps below:

 1. Go to the [GitHub repository](https://github.com/cambboyle/the-recipe-vault) and click on the "Code" button.
 2. Select your preferred method of cloning the repository and copy the URL.